freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/improve-accessibility-of-audio-content-with-the-audio-element.md

 </audio>
 ```

-<strong>Note:</strong> Multimedia content usually has both visual and auditory components.
+**Note:** Multimedia content usually has both visual and auditory components.
 It needs synchronized captions and a transcript so users with visual and/or auditory impairments can access it.
 Generally, a web developer is not responsible for creating the captions or transcript, but needs to know to include them.

 </section>

 ## Instructions

 <section id='instructions'>

 Time to take a break from Camper Cat and meet fellow camper Zersiax (@zersiax), a champion of accessibility and a screen reader user.
-To hear a clip of his screen reader in action, add an <code>audio</code> element after the <code>p</code>.
-Include the <code>controls</code> attribute.
-Then place a <code>source</code> tag inside the <code>audio</code> tags with the <code>src</code> attribute set to "https://s3.amazonaws.com/freecodecamp/screen-reader.mp3" and <code>type</code> attribute set to "audio/mpeg".
+To hear a clip of his screen reader in action, add an `audio` element after the `p`.
+Include the `controls` attribute.
+Then place a `source` tag inside the `audio` tags with the `src` attribute set to "`https://s3.amazonaws.com/freecodecamp/screen-reader.mp3`" and `type` attribute set to "audio/mpeg".

-<strong>Note:</strong> The audio clip may sound fast and be difficult to understand, but that is a normal speed for screen reader users.
+**Note:** The audio clip may sound fast and be difficult to understand, but that is a normal speed for screen reader users.

 </section>

 ## Tests

 <section id='tests'>

 ```yml